Ahmed-Almakki/LearniFY/README.md

 * Acknowledgments

 ## Project Overview
-Learnify is a backend system built using Node.js, Express.js, and MongoDB that powers a learning platform.
+NileLX is a backend system built using Node.js, Express.js, and MongoDB that powers a learning platform.
 This project includes features like user authentication, course enrollment, course content management, and role-based access control.
 The project is designed to facilitate the management and delivery of online learning materials, while also keeping track of user progress and providing personalized learning paths.

 This project was developed as part of the ALX Software Engineering Program, and it highlights backend development skills along with the implementation of API endpoints to handle various user interactions with the platform.